hartwigmedical/golden-datasets/scripts/README.md

 Creates dataframes from VCF/TSV files.
 This step is required both for test files and truth files.
-Flag `-samplename` is required for VCF files and must contain the Tumor sample name Flag `-filter` can be used in order to keep only PASS variants.
+Flag `-samplename` is required for VCF files and must contain the Tumor sample name.
+Flag `-filter` can be used in order to keep only PASS variants.

 ```shell